pk98723/Terraform/README.md

 explanation:
 origin master - Here we have only master branch so we will be able to push it to it.
 Incase we have more branches then we need to specify the branch we need.
 So run "git branch" command to understand what are all branches available.

+- If to move into different branch from current branch C:\Users\C:\Users\ABC\Desktop\Tutfarm> git checkout -b "Child1" Explaining in deep:
+Lets say you are in Master branch and you want to move into a different branch, using checkout, it will search for the branch given in the command.
+Incase it finds it then the branch will be switched.
+Incase it dint find it then it will automatically creates the new branch as per the name given and makes it primary.

+- Pull Request: Pull requests are basically used for the data being pushed from child branches to master branch validations to higher authorities.
+This will help us to be more securily send the data into master.

-# Important Git Commands:
+Important Git Commands:
-git init
-git add
-git commit
-git push
-git status
-git branch
+git init - Will initate the project/files git add - Will add the data/files into staging area git commit - Will commit all the changes to local repository git push - Will bring the changes and implement git status - Will get the current status in which branch it is git branch - Will get all the branch/s details git checkout - Will check for the asked branch to move into or create it git fetch - Will bring only the changes

-# Steps to create account or repository in Github:
+Steps to create account or repository in Github:
 1. Login to github.com
 2. Signup with the account you would like to use
 3. Once the account is created and able to login, create a new repository.